 Comfortable VR headsets.
 Many VR enthusiasts complain that most systems on the market are uncomfortable, clunky — and well — not very 2020.
 On the plus side, the rumors indicate that sleek headsets are on Apple’s top-priority list.
 Some VR gamers also complain about mental fatigue and nausea after using a VR headset, so hopefully, Apple can find a way to circumvent these issues.

 A tetherless design.
 Being bound by wires while gaming in virtual reality is no fun.
-But fortunately, according to leaks, Apple’s vision for its VR headset is a wireless, standalone device.
+But unfortunately, according to leaks, Apple’s vision for its VR headset includes an attached battery pack.

 Decent specs and features.
 We’d love to see specs that make a VR system awesome, including wide-ranging human movements translated into the VR world, high-resolution displays, higher refresh rates, top-notch tracking and more.
 The Apple VR headset will likely not disappoint, according to the leaks.